 👩🍳 How to Make Lamb Bolognese

 To make the lamb bolognese, have all of the ingredients ready to go.
-Heat 2 tbs of olive oil in a large sauce pan, then add the garlic, lamb mince, salt and pepper.
-Cook this on high heat using a wooden spoon or slotted turner to break up any clumps of meat as you go.
+Heat 2 tbs of olive oil in a sauté pan (or large Dutch oven), then add the garlic, lamb mince, salt and pepper.
+Cook this on high to medium heat using a wooden spoon or slotted spoon to break up any clumps of meat as you go.

 Once the meat has cooked through (no pink bits visible), add the passata (tomato puree), diced tomatoes, tomato paste, red wine, diced onion and dried herbs.
-Stir these together to combine, then place a lid on the sauce pan and turn the heat down to low.
-Allow the bolognese to simmer for 15 minutes, stirring occasionally as it bubbles away 😁.
+Stir these together to combine, then place a lid on the sauce pan and turn the stove down to low heat.
+Allow the bolognese to bubble away on a gentle simmer for 15 minutes, stirring occasionally 😁.

 🍽 Serving Suggestions

 To serve the bolognese, pasta is a great, easy and budget friendly option.
-Be it spaghetti, fettuccini, macaroni or your favourite pasta. the sauce will pair well for a serving option.
+Be it al dente spaghetti, fettuccini, macaroni or your favourite pasta. the sauce will pair well for a serving option.

-If serving the dish with pasta, I recommend liberally garnishing with freshly cracked black pepper, grated parmesan cheese and finely chopped fresh parsley.
+If serving the dish with pasta, I recommend liberally garnishing with freshly cracked black pepper, a sprinkling of parmesan cheese and finely chopped fresh parsley.
 This suggestion is shown in the photo below so you can visually taste and anticipate the yum! 🥰👍😉.

 👍 How to Guide